code-423n4/2023-01-reserve-findings/data/HollaDieWaldfee-Q.md

 It can be beneficial for some `FiatCollateral` assets to allow a higher deviation on one side than on the other side.

 E.g. the USD/USDT peg might be considered valid in a range from 0.95 to 1.02 with the asymmetric range instead of 0.95 - 1.05 with the symmetric range.

+## [N-06] Consider leaving the basket `DISABLED` when it has `IFFY` collateral and allowing redemption when basket is `DISABLED`
+It was discussed with the Sponsor whether it is correct how the `BasketHandler` handles `IFFY` collateral.

+I brought up the following concern:

+> In the BasketHandler._switchBasket function, a collateral with the status IFFY is considered a good collateral and is added to the reference basket.
+> Some operations however like StRSR.withdraw require that there is no IFFY collateral in the basket.

+In the discussion with the sponsor it was determined that:

+> So it might be that leaving the basket DISABLED and enabling redemption on DISABLED baskets makes more sense

+There is no vulnerability with the current behavior but it might be beneficial to change the behavior of the protocol as stated above.

+The sponsor should therefore further assess the proposed change and implement it if it is beneficial.